kevlened/threadwork/README.md

 	- `task` - The worker runs this function
 	- `size` - The number of workers in the pool (defaults to the number of cores)

-* `await pool.all([worker1arg, worker2arg, worker3arg])` - Manages queueing tasks with the pool automatically.
+* `await pool.all([worker1args, worker2args, worker3args])` - Manages queueing tasks with the pool automatically.
 Returns results in the order arguments are passed, similar to `Promise.all`.
-For convenience, you can only pass one argument to each worker by default.

 * `pool.queue(async function)` - Queues and executes the function provided.
 Usually, the function provided will call `pool.run`.